-- The syllabus of the original course, which requires CEP approval, will specify the dates and duration of any allowable remedial activity.
+- The syllabus of the original course, which requires Curriculum Advisory Committee (CAC) approval, will specify the dates and duration of any allowable retesting or remedial activity.

-- With permission of CSP, a UNECOM student who is assigned a final grade of Failure (F) in a course that allows remediation may enroll in a formal remediation activity approved by the Committee on Educational Programs (CEP) and the course director.
+- With permission of CSP, a UNE COM student who is assigned a final grade of Failure (F) in a course which allows retesting or remediation may enroll in a formal remediation activity approved by the Curriculum Advisory Committee and the course director.

-- Permission to pursue remedial activity will be based upon:
+- Permission to pursue retesting or remedial activity will be based upon: